feathericons/feather/README.md

 ## What is Feather?

 Feather is a collection of simply beautiful open source icons.
-Each icon is designed on a 24x24 grid with an emphasis on simplicity, consistency and usability.
+Each icon is designed on a 24x24 grid with an emphasis on simplicity, consistency, and flexibility.

 https://feathericons.com